GeoMatDigital/app-geomat/README.md

-This is an App created by students of GeoMat supported by the "StarkerStart" of the Geothe University of Frankfurt.
+This is an App created by students of GeoMat supported by "StarkerStart" of the Geothe University of Frankfurt.
-It is built up by Ionic 3
+It is built by Ionic 3, debugged by Sentry and documented by Compodoc.

 ## How to use this template